Boston Beer Company

-The Boston Beer Company is an American brewery founded in 1984.
+The Boston Beer Company is an American brewery founded in 1984 by James "Jim" Koch and Rhonda Kallman.
 Boston Beer Company's first brand of beer was named Samuel Adams after Founding Father Samuel Adams, an American revolutionary patriot.
 Since its founding, Boston Beer has started several other brands, and in 2019 completed a merger with Dogfish Head Brewery.

-The Boston Beer Company is the fourth largest brewer in the United States with products available throughout the United States and internationally.
+The Boston Beer Company is the fourth largest brewer in the United States, with products available throughout the United States and internationally.

 History

 Early history

 The Boston Beer Company was founded in 1984 by James "Jim" Koch and Rhonda Kallman.
 The initial beer offering was Samuel Adams Boston Lager, a 4.8% abv amber or Vienna lager.
 Koch, the sixth-generation, first-born son to follow in his family's brewing footsteps, brewed his first batch of the beer in his kitchen, using the original family recipe for Louis Koch Lager.
 At the time, Koch was working at Boston Consulting Group after receiving BA, MBA and JD degrees from Harvard University.
 While serving in his role as a manufacturing consultant at BCG, Koch developed a business plan for a locally focused beer company.
 He invested $100,000 of his own money and raised additional funds from investors, family members, and friends including former classmates and BCG colleagues.
 The company was organized as a limited liability partnership; most early investors did not have active roles in the company.
 However, one early investor, John B. Wing, held a board seat until 2002.

 Koch named his beer after the Boston patriot Samuel Adams, who fought for American independence, and who also had inherited a brewing tradition from his father.
 In March 1985, Koch introduced the beer as Samuel Adams Boston Lager, over Patriot's Day weekend which honors the first battle of the American Revolution and today is more widely known for the running of the Boston Marathon.
 Six weeks later, Samuel Adams was voted "Best Beer in America" at the Great American Beer Festival, in which 93 national and regional beers competed.
 The beer was first put on tap at Doyle's Cafe in Jamaica Plain.

 Initially, Koch rented excess capacity and brewed the beer at the Pittsburgh Brewing Company, best known for their Iron City brand of beer.
 As sales increased Koch developed other contract arrangements at various brewing facilities with excess capacity, ranging from Stroh breweries, Portland's original Blitz-Weinhard brewery (shuttered in 1999), Cincinnati's Hudepohl-Schoenling brewery (eventually purchased by the Boston Beer Company in early 1997), and industry giant SABMiller.
 The Boston Beer Company also has a small R&D brewery located in Boston (Jamaica Plain), Massachusetts, where public tours and beer tastings are offered.
 The brewery occupies part of the premises of the old Haffenreffer Brewery.